IreneAnn/AddressBook/README.md

 - AcceptAnonymousClients vs ClientId: `AcceptAnonymousClients()` is enabled, but `AuthorizationController.Exchange()` requires `request.ClientId` (throws if null).
 Remove anonymous clients or handle missing client IDs.
 - Dev-only settings: `RequireHttpsMetadata = false`, development certs, and `DisableAccessTokenEncryption()` are for local/dev only.
 - Secrets in code: Client secret appears in `SeedOpenIddictClients()` and Swagger UI OAuth config.
 Move to configuration/user-secrets.
-- Cache key collisions: `ContactsController` cache key uses `User?.Identity?.Name`; with client-credentials this is null and may cause cross-client cache sharing.
+- Cache scope: Cache keys are per `page`/`pageSize` and shared across clients for list endpoints.
+Consider including client_id/tenant in keys or using distributed cache.
 - No cache invalidation on writes; consider eviction strategy or cache busting.
 - Minimal DTO validation; add data annotations or FluentValidation and consistent ProblemDetails responses.
-- Read performance: consider `AsNoTracking()` and projection for read-only queries.
+- Read performance: with Dapper, queries are non-tracking by default.
+Consider selecting only needed columns and projecting directly to DTOs.
 - Security hardening: add CORS, rate limiting, audit logging.
 - Observability: health checks, correlation IDs, OpenTelemetry for traces/metrics.